 You must have the Attendee account feature enabled for your Webex site to assign users as attendees.
-If you don't see the Attendee account column in the CSV file, then contact your Customer Success Manager (CSM), Partner Success Manager (PSM), or the Cisco Technical Assistance Center (TAC) to enable this feature for your Webex site.
+If you don't see the Attendee account column in the CSV file, contact the Cisco Technical Assistance Center (TAC) to enable this feature for your Webex site.

 How does Webex allocate licenses from multiple subscriptions?